 In a system featuring battery storage, the inverter also needs to be able to route DC into the battery for charging; either from the solar panels or via cheaper off-peak mains grid power.

 This is a very important distinction – and most solar inverters installed in Australia are not able to perform this added function, nor can they be upgraded.
 However, they can be AC coupled with some battery systems, including Tesla Powerwall.
+So, the inverter is key in determing if you have a battery ready solar power system.

 A new solar inverter will be required in many cases either to replace the existing one or as an addition.
 Some new battery systems will have inverter functions incorporated (the “plug and play” products).